The State of Account Based Marketing

 Engagio asked their survey participants “How would you describe your company’s maturity with ABM?”
 23.9% of respondents indicated that their programs were either well underway or advanced.
 That statistic alone proves that ABM is something being taken very seriously by organizations across the world.

 One of the basic tenets of ABM is that it is not some isolated strategy meant to be carried out by your least favorite coworker in the solitude of some long-deserted musty basement.
 No, it’s a full team effort that rethinks how marketing activities can be used in new, exciting ways.

 Once again, the Engagio report bears out this hypothesis.
 When Engagio asked “What % of your overall marketing team is involved in ABM?” the average response was that 40% of their marketing team is involved in ABM efforts.
-That shows that ABM really is all about the team you build and everyone putting their full weight behind the effort.
+That shows that this strategy really is all about the team you build and everyone putting their full weight behind the effort.

 Biggest Challenge for Account Based Marketing